spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_coron.rst

 .. _outlier-detection-coron:

-Outlier Detection for Coronography Data
+Outlier Detection for Coronagraphic Data
 =======================================

 This module serves as the interface for applying ``outlier_detection`` to coronographic